mladenivkovic/mesh-hydro/README.md

 (You'll need to add add `/py/module/` to your `PYTHONPATH` to be able to run the python plotting scripts.)
 Another option is to just run `./program/bin/run.sh` to run a Kelvin-Helmholtz instability simulation.

+You can read up how the code does that with the tex and pdf files in `tex/`.

 The purpose of this project is to learn about, play with, and eventually teach the basics of (finite volume) fluid dynamics.
 With that in mind, the project is deliberately written to be easy to read, and well documented (check out `/tex/equations/equations_and_implementation_details.pdf` !)